Palindrom/Palindrom/docs/02-_Palindrom.md

 # Palindrom

 > Palindrom is a library for two-way data binding between local and remote JSON models.
-It uses JSON-Patch for data updates and Operational Transformation for versioning and data consistency.
+It uses JSPatch for data updates and Operational Transformation for versioning and data consistency.
 It operates via HTTP or WebSocket or both.

 ### Usage